kakarot0O/kakarot0O.github.io/_pages/about.md

 ---
 permalink: /
-title: "👋 Hello there, I'm Kush!"
+title: "About Me"
 excerpt: "About me"
 author_profile: true
 redirect_from:
   - /about/
   - /about.html
 ---
+## 👋 Hello there, I'm Kush!

+-> 2+ years of experience in Application Security, Product Security, Security Engineering and Red Teaming.
-As a cybersecurity graduate student at Northeastern University, I have developed expertise in a range of areas, including network security, infrastructure security, vulnerability assessment and management, web application security, and security engineering.
-My coursework and hands-on experience have equipped me with the technical knowledge and practical skills to effectively safeguard against threats and mitigate risks in today's rapidly evolving cybersecurity landscape.
-Whether working independently or as part of a team, I am committed to applying my knowledge and skills to ensure the confidentiality, integrity, and availability of sensitive information and critical systems.
+-> Cybersecurity Engineering Graduate Student at Northeastern University, Boston.
+-> My coursework and hands-on experience have equipped me with the technical knowledge and practical skills to effectively safeguard    against threats and mitigate risks in today's rapidly evolving cybersecurity landscape.

 I am actively looking for full-time opportunities with availability starting Spring 2024.